geographyclub/base-layers/README.md

 # base-layers

-My collection of stylistic map layers to build on.
+My collection of rasters I use to instantly add style to a map -- combine with color, label or thematic layers.
 Open in QGIS, Photoshop, any software that works with georeferenced tifs.

 ## Usage